 Using a Normalized Schema

-This method involves multiple tables and foreign keys.
-It keeps the database structure clean and efficient.
+This method splits the data across several tables joined by foreign keys.
+It keeps the structure explicit and efficient.

 Schema